LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 The value is the number of samples in each class in that node.
 The impurity is a measure of the mix of classes in the node.
 A pure node has only 1 type of class and 0 impurity.
 More will be explained on this later.
 The split is the rule for determining which values go to the left or right child.
-For example, the first split is almost the same as the first rule in the baseline model.:
+For example, the first split is almost the same as the first rule in the baseline model.

 ### Universal Bank loans